nmpowell/carbon-intensity-forecast-tracking/README.md

 ### 7-day summary

-These are daily summaries from all 48 half-hour windows on each day.
+These are daily summaries of forecast error from all 48 half-hour windows on each day.

 #### Error, gCO2/kWh